PrintM3D/Quad-Fusion-Docs/electrical-guides/duet-maestro-wiring.md

 ### Jumpers

-You might notice that your Duet Maestro board for the Promega came with several jumpers on the board.
+You might notice that your Duet Maestro board for the Crane came with several jumpers on the board.
 In case you are not familiar with what a jumper is, it represents a connector bridging two electrical components or signals.
 Read this for more about jumpers: \[Wikipedia: Jumpers\]\([https://en.wikipedia.org/wiki/Jumper\_\(computing](https://en.wikipedia.org/wiki/Jumper_%28computing)\)\).
 Your Duet should have 5 different jumpers, located as seen in the image below.

 ![Duet Maestro Jumper Placement](../.gitbook/assets/w1auipj2zhq0fiku-duetmaestrojumpers.jpg)